£0.00

 The brand’s crocodile logo—inspired by René’s nickname—became one of the first examples of visible branding on clothing, predating the ubiquitous designer logos of today by several decades.

-As the years passed, Lacoste expanded beyond the tennis court.
-By the 1950s, the brand had become synonymous with a certain kind of understated, sporty chic.
+As the years passed, Lacoste expanded beyond the tennis court and by the 1950s, the brand was synonymous with a novel kind of understated fashion, the sporty chic style.

-It was embraced by the likes of President Eisenhower and Bing Crosby, lending it an air of casual sophistication that it retains to this day.
+The new look was immediately embraced by President Eisenhower and Bing Crosby, lending it an air of casual sophistication that it retains to this day.

 The brand’s journey from the tennis court to the streets of Paris and beyond is a testament to its adaptability.